 The school was featured in the BBC TV Landmark series on Victorian Childhood.
 You can see some video footage on the BBC website by clicking here

 Sally (left) has run the school as head-mistress since 1994 and many thousands of children have benefited from free school visits.

 She has also toured schools with her Music and Drama productions for over 30 years.

-The Spring term is now completely booked, I am taking bookings for the first half of the Summer term.
+The Summer term is now completely booked, I will be taking Autumn bookings after Easter.
 Please email for available dates